 3 Railway Cottages is a terraced cottage in a unique location overlooking the quiet railway in Betws-y-Coed.
-The cottage offers well-equipped, quality accommodation, with a double room, a twin and a sofa bed, making this cottage a welcoming option for families or groups of friends to holiday together.
+The cottage offers well-equipped, quality accommodation, with a double room and a twin, making this cottage a welcoming option for families or groups of friends to holiday together.
 The kitchen is stylish, and the sitting room has a dining area, a woodburning stove and doors to the patio.
 There is also a small lawned garden close to the property.
 3 Railway Cottages is a superb cottage for visiting Betws-y-Coed, and the rest of Snowdonia.

 |Family friendly||Great for children of all ages|